 - Organize events in the US to bring awareness.

-Professional Training and Knowledge Exchange is leg by Eider Alvarez-Puras.
+Professional Development is led by Guissel Davila.
 Committee tasks include:

 - Coordinate tours and knowledge exchange trips between US and CR.

 - Establish scholarship fund and program for in-depth training of wastewater professionals.